 Smee & Ford has more than 125 years' experience in legacies.
 Our team reads through around 5,000 Wills each week, identifying and reporting any charitable content.
 This has enabled us to build an extensive database of legacy giving in the UK, and from September 2012 we have recorded every bequest for each named charity mentioned in a Will.
-Since then, we have identified more than 26,000 charities that have been named in Wills, with 3,000 named for the first time in 2017.
+Since then, we have identified 28,357 charities that have been named in Wills, with 2,828 named for the first time in 2018.

 Smee & Ford has the most comprehensive information on legacy giving.
 Our data can be used to determine trends in the legacy market which, in turn, can help charities to forecast their potential future legacy income or to help plan their legacy marketing strategy.
-Looking at the complete legacy picture for 2017, we can identify several key traits in donor profiles and trends in UK legacy giving.
+Looking at the complete legacy picture for 2018, we can identify several key traits in donor profiles and trends in UK legacy giving.